mmakaay/flask_micron/docs/users/plugins.rst

 **Duck typing**

-It is not strictly required to derive from :class:`MicronPlugin
-<flask_micron.MicronPlugin>` in order to create a plugin.
-In the tradition of
-Python, Duck Typing is allowed, meaning that you can register any object as a plugin, as long as it provides the expected plugin hook functions.
+It is not strictly required to derive from :class:`flask_micron.Plugin` in order to create a plugin.
+In the tradition of Python, Duck Typing is allowed, meaning that you can register any object as a plugin, as long as it provides the expected plugin hook functions.

 In fact, Flask-Micron goes even a step further by accepting objects that implement only a subset of the plugin hook functions ("Crippled Duck Typing"?)